katiestar99/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  missing-gplv3-license                                        Documentation        Error                  GPLv3 license header not found missing-if-name-main                                         Syntax               Error                  Next to last line is not ``if __name__ == "__main__":`` missing-main-call                                            Syntax               Error                  Did not find a call to ``main()`` (or ``removed_module()`` in the case of deprecated & docs only modules) missing-module-utils-basic-import                            Imports              Warning                Did not find ``ansible.module_utils.basic`` import missing-module-utils-import-csharp-requirements              Imports              Error                  No ``Ansible.ModuleUtils`` or C# Ansible util requirements/imports found missing-powershell-interpreter                               Syntax               Error                  Interpreter line is not ``#!powershell`` missing-python-doc                                           Naming               Error                  Missing python documentation file missing-python-interpreter                                   Syntax               Error                  Interpreter line is not ``#!/usr/bin/python``
+  missing-gplv3-license                                        Documentation        Error                  GPLv3 license header not found missing-if-name-main                                         Syntax               Error                  Next to last line is not ``if __name__ == "__main__":`` missing-main-call                                            Syntax               Error                  Did not find a call to ``main()`` (or ``removed_module()`` in the case of deprecated & docs only modules) missing-module-utils-basic-import                            Imports              Warning                Did not find ``assible.module_utils.basic`` import missing-module-utils-import-csharp-requirements              Imports              Error                  No ``Assible.ModuleUtils`` or C# Assible util requirements/imports found missing-powershell-interpreter                               Syntax               Error                  Interpreter line is not ``#!powershell`` missing-python-doc                                           Naming               Error                  Missing python documentation file missing-python-interpreter                                   Syntax               Error                  Interpreter line is not ``#!/usr/bin/python``